 - Newsprint.
 Newsprint is affordable and comes in a variety of sizes.
 However, it is fairly thin, so it can tear, pinch and buckle under strong pressure.
 This is ideal for gesture drawings and quick sketches.
 Newsprint has bad archival qualities so it’s not made for the masterpiece you are planning.

 - It’s made from cotton fibres.
 This is often the go-to paper for charcoal drawing and other dry media.
-It can be purchased in individual sheets and in pads or spiral bindings.
+It can be purchased in individual sheets and pads or spiral bindings.

 - It has a tooth.
-The surface texture is also described as tooth–or how the surface holds the medium–whether it is graphite, charcoal or pastel.
+The surface texture is also described as the tooth–or how the surface holds the medium–whether it is graphite, charcoal or pastel.
 The softer your medium, the more tooth you want.
 Smooth paper is great for graphite, but it doesn’t hold charcoal or pastel as well as drawing paper with a rougher texture.